 MMCI requires 100% attendance at classes and practicums.
-Classes meet one weekend each month and study sessions will also be scheduled (an annual class schedule will be provided).
-NOTE: Practicums may require working up to 40 hours a week and may include working on weekdays.
+Classes meet one weekend each month (an annual class schedule will be provided).
+NOTE: Clinicals may require working up to 40 hours a week and may include working on weekdays.
 Any missed work must be completed before graduation.
 All hours must be documented accurately.
 If students are unable to attend classes due to an emergency or illness, they must contact the Academic Affairs Director to report their situation.

 Students may miss classes due to illness.
-They must contact the Academic Affairs Director and clinical preceptor as soon as they know they will be absent from class.
+They must contact the Academic Affairs Director and clinical preceptor as soon as they know they will be absent.
 A plan will then need to be made to make up work prior to the next class.
 If a student is absent for more than two classes per program year due to illness or leave of absence, the student is required to repeat that year.